Quantum Chebyshev Probabilistic Models for Fragmentation Functions: Introduction

 Fragmentation Functions (FFs) represent an essential component in describing quantum particle processes, encoding the transition from partons --- quarks and gluons --- to hadrons after a hard-scattering event~\cite{deFlorian:2007ekg,Aidala:2010bn,deFlorian:2007aj}.
 Unlike partonic cross-sections, FFs cannot be predicted perturbatively and must be obtained from experimental data via global analysis across diverse processes~\cite{Rojo:2015acz,Albino:2008aa}.
 Several approaches were proposed to extract FFs from experimental data using statistical tools and heuristics, for instance a polynomial-based ansatz in the hadron's momentum fraction~\cite{Gluck:1998xa,Kretzer:2000yf,Kniehl:2000fe,Hirai:2007cx}, and Euler Beta function distributions with additional parameters~\cite{deFlorian:2007aj,deFlorian:2007ekg,Aidala:2010bn}.
 Despite the progress, determination of FFs can still be affected by procedural bias, including limited functional form flexibility and uncertainty estimation challenges.
-Machine learning (ML) techniques, particularly based on neural networks, have emerged to potentially overcome these limitations~\cite{Nocera:2017qgb, Bertone:2017xsf, Bertone:2017tyb, Soleymaninia:2022qjf}.
+Machine Learning (ML) techniques, particularly based on neural networks, have emerged to potentially overcome these limitations~\cite{Nocera:2017qgb, Bertone:2017xsf, Bertone:2017tyb, Soleymaninia:2022qjf}.

-While supervised ML approaches are effective in determining FFs and parton density functions (PDF) in hadronic collisions~\cite{NNPDF:2021uiq}, some challenges remain.
-These include the inherent nature of FFs as probability distributions, which require inversion to get samples, and the need for multivariate descriptions based on both momentum fraction ($z$) and the energy scale ($Q$).
+While supervised ML approaches are effective in determining FFs and Parton Density Functions (PDF) in hadronic collisions~\cite{NNPDF:2021uiq}, some challenges remain.
+A primary issue lies in the energy-scale evolution.
+Models are typically trained for a specific range of momentum fraction $z$ and a fixed energy scale $Q$.
+However, evolving a given FF to different energy scales requires solving the DGLAP evolution equations~\cite{Gribov:1972ri,Lipatov:1974qm,Altarelli:1977zs,Dokshitzer:1977sg}, a task that is computationally expensive.
+Additionally, once the FFs are determined, their true value are only known for specific points, necessitating interpolation to estimate the function at other regions, increasing the complexity of the method.
+Finally, given the inherent nature of FFs as probability distributions, which require inversion to get samples, and the need for multivariate descriptions based on both momentum fraction ($z$) and the energy scale ($Q$), alternative methods are being explored.